FelixCpp/use_in_case/README.md

 # Use-In-Case (UIC) Interactor

-This library takes a different approach in dealing with declaring and invoking interactors.
-It is written to be as extendable as possible and providing an easy way to register hooks into the invocation flow of a task.
+This library declares a base interactor interface aswell as a corresponding progress-interactor class.
+In order to use them there are quiet a lot of modifiers that can be used to do actions inside the invocation-flow of an interactor.

 ## Interactor Types